 Marius was out for a morning jog when he saw the casualty in difficulty caught in strong rip currents.
 Marius took the pink rescue buoy off the pole at the beach and swam after the casualty and using the flotation aid of the pink rescue buoy, was able to get the man free of the strong rip current and get safely to shore.

-No one was injured and NSRI commend Marius Krause for the rescue effort.
+No one was injured and NSRI commend Marius Crowther for the rescue effort.

 Ian Gray, NSRI Port Elizabeth station commander, said:

 At 20h01, Saturday, 13th April, NSRI Port Elizabeth duty crew were activated following reports of a 61 year old Cape Town fisherman suffering a suspected Stroke (CVA – Cerebrovascular Accident) on a fishing trawler making its way towards Port Elizabeth from fishing grounds.